• Skip to main content

 Labeled ingredients for homemade chicken stock made from bones and vegetable scraps.

 • Cooked Chicken Bones - This can be any bones from the chicken you eat, including the carcass from a rotisserie chicken.
 Save all breast, thigh, wing or leg bones, or a whole chicken carcass.
 At Thanksgiving, this recipe can be used for the turkey carcass.
-The only bones I would not save are if they were heavily seasoned with something strong like curry.
+The only bones I would not save are if they were heavily seasoned with something strong like curry or barbecue.
 Basic chicken seasonings like salt, pepper, garlic, butter, lemon or Italian herbs are all fine to save.
 I would also not save bones from wings or drumsticks that someone ate directly from.
 Throw those in the trash.

 • Onions ends and skins - Save any tips, root ends or peels, especially the white parts from yellow or white onions, or shallots.
 I would not save red onions as they can be overpowering in the stock.